This guide applies to v4 and earlier.

-- Scroll all the way to the bottom, and click the "Advanced Settings" button.
+- Scroll all the way to the bottom, to the "Advanced" section.

-- Use the version dropdown box to select "v5 (beta)", and hit save.
+- Use the version dropdown box to select "v5", and hit save.

 That's it!
 Now that you've upgraded, it's a good idea to read the Locksmith version history notes for details and known limitations for v5.